 In Argentina, in the time of the Generals, the streets are empty at night, and people have trained themselves not to see.
 Richard Garay lives with his mother, hiding his sexuality from her and from society.
 Stifled by his job, Richard is willing to take chances, both sexually and professionally.
 But Argentina is changing, and as his country edges toward peace, Richard tentatively begins a love affair.
-The result is a powerful, brave, and poignant novel of sex, death, and the diffculties of connecting one's inner life with the outside world.
+The result is a powerful, brave, and poignant novel of sex, death, and the difficulties of connecting one's inner life with the outside world.

-Colm Tóibín is the author of nine novels, including The Blackwater Lightship; The Master, winner of the Los Angeles Times Book Prize; Brooklyn, winner of the Costa Book Award; The Testament of Mary; and Nora Webster, as well as two story collections, and Mad, Bad, Dangerous to Know, a look at three nineteenth-century Irish authors.
-He is the Irene and Sidney B. Silverman Professor of the Humanities at Columbia University.
-Three times shortlisted for the Man Booker Prize, Tóibín lives in Dublin and New York.
+Colm Tóibín is the author of eleven novels, including Long Island; The Magician, winner of the Rathbones Folio Prize; The Master, winner of the Los Angeles Times Book Prize; Brooklyn, winner of the Costa Book Award; The Testament of Mary; and Nora Webster; as well as two story collections and several books of criticism.
+He is the Irene and Sidney B. Silverman Professor of the Humanities at Columbia University and has been named as the Laureate for Irish Fiction for 2022–2024 by the Arts Council of Ireland.
+Three times shortlisted for the Booker Prize, Tóibín lives in Dublin and New York.

 "Written in a self-reflective style that rings with honesty, bravely constructing a complex metaphor of sex and death in Argentina." —New York Times